Skip to main content

 #

-Processing time for Modelo 790 (Code 012) varies by case type and current workload — always check the official SEM processing time tool
+Processing times for Modelo 790 (Code 012) depend on the case type and current workload.
+Always consult the official SEM processing time tool for the most accurate information.

 Where it fits in the workflow